Hattians: Religion

 Hattian religion may be traced back to the Stone Age.
 It involved worship of the earth, personified as a mother goddess, whom the Hattians honored in order to ensure bountiful harvests and their own well-being.
 The Hattian pantheon of gods included the storm-god Taru (represented by a bull), the sun-goddess Furušemu or Wurunšemu (represented by a leopard), and a number of other elemental gods.
-Reliefs in Çatal Höyük show a female figure giving birth to a bull - signifying the mother-goddess Kattahha (or Hannahanna) in her role as mother to the storm-god Taru.

 Later on the Hittites subsumed much of the Hattian pantheon into their own religious beliefs.
 James Mellaart has proposed that the indigenous Anatolian religion revolved around a water-from-the-earth concept.
 Pictorial and written sources show that the deity of paramount importance to the inhabitants of Anatolia was the terrestrial water-god.
 Many gods are connected with the earth and water.
 In Hittite cuneiform, the terrestrial water god is generally represented with dIM.
 The storm gods of Anatolia were written with about one hundred catalogue variants of dU, mostly described as the Stormgod of Hatti or with a city name.

 The Hittite legends of Telipinu and the serpentine dragon Illuyanka find their origin in the Hattian civilization.

-Physiognomy

-Some scholars thought that Hattians and Hittites had perhaps different personal characteristics, though most Anatolian societies in the Bronze Age were multi-lingual.
-Egyptian depictions of the Battle of Kadesh reportedly show long-nosed Hattian soldiers, while their Hittite leaders looked different according to Turkish archaeologist Ekrem Akurgal.
-This claim is dubious however as the vast majority of contemporary depictions of Hittites show no phenotypical difference between Hittite elite and commoners.